 B. cederstroemi are voracious predators.
-In Lake Michigan, the main prey items summer are herbivorous during the Cladocera, including dominant grazers (Lehman 1987).
-The potential for Bvthotrephes reduce zooplankton to assemblages could affect fish communities, because many small and young-of-the-year fish rely on this grazing community for food (Lehman 1987, Barnhisel in review).
-There is concern that these fish may not be able to switch to eating B. cederstroemi because Bythotrephes have terminal spines that typically exceed individual body lengths by threefold (Barnhisel in review).
-Caudal spines may affect B. cederstroemi buoyancy (Zozulya and Mordukhai-Boltovskoi 1977) but may also serve as deterrents to potential predators (Evans 1988, Barnhisel in review).
+In Lake Michigan, the main prey items during the summer are herbivorous grazers Cladocera. including dominant (Lehman 1987).
+The potential Bythotrephes to reduce zooplankton assemblages could affect fish communities, because many small and young-of-the-year fish rely on this grazing community for food (Lehman 1987, Barnhisel in review).
+There is concern that these fish may not be able to switch to eating B. cederstroemi because Bythotrephes have terminal spines that typically exceed individual body lengths by threefold (Barnhisel in review). spines may affect B. cederstroemi buoyancy (Zozulya and Mordukhai-Boltovskoi 1977) but may also serve as deterrents to potential predators (Evans 1988, Barnhisel in review).

 B. cederstroemi are readily ingested by many juvenile and adult fish.
-In northern Europe, B. cederstroemi are important in the diets of several fish species (Lindstrom 1955, Berg and Grimaldi 1966, Nilsson and Pejler 1973, Nilsson 1979).
-In the Great Lakes, B. cederstroemi have been found in the stomachs of yellow perch (Perca flavescens), white perch (Morone americana), white bass (M. chrysops), walleye (Stizostedion vitreum) (Bur al. 1986), deepwater sculpin et (Myoxocephalus thompsoni) (Evans 1988), chinook salmon (Oncorhynchus tshawytscha), pink salmon (O. gorbuscha) (Cullis and Johnson 1988), lake trout (Salvelinus namaycush) (R. Schorfhaar, personal communication, Michigan Department of Natural Resources, Marquette, Michigan), rock bass (Ambloplites rupestris) (this report) and alewife (Schneeberger, unpublished data).
+In northern Europe, B. cederstroemi are important in the diets of several fish species (Lindstrom 1955, Berg and Grimaldi 1966, Nilsson and Peiler 1973, Nilsson 1979).
+In the Great Lakes, B. cederstroemi have been found in the stomachs of yellow perch (Perca flavescens), white perch (Morone americana), white bass (M. chrysops), walleye (Stizostedion vitreum) (Bur 1986), deepwater al. sculpin (Myoxocephalus thompsoni) (Evans 1988), chinook salmon (Oncorhynchus tshawytscha), pink salmon (O. gorbuscha) (Cullis and Johnson 1988). lake trout (Salvelinus namaycush) Schorfhaar, (R. personal communication, Michigan Department of Natural Resources, Marquette, Michigan), rock bass (Ambloplites rupestris) (this report) and alewife (Schneeberger, unpublished data).